 Parents plan how their family can pay for college and familiarize themselves with the types of financial aid available to their student.
 Tips and advice are provided to complete the FAFSA, apply for scholarships and access government grants that will greatly reduce college costs!

 Contact us to learn more about how we partner with local schools and inquire about bringing our program to your child’s school.

-A wealth of resources exist on the internet to help you navigate the college-going process with your student.
+A wealth of resources exist on the internet to help you navigate college and career decisions with your student.

 Preparing for the Professional World

 Seventh-grader Johanna participated in the Roadmap to Success program at Uplift Peak Preparatory Middle School.
 The program has sparked conversations between Johanna and her parents about college majors and paying for college, enabling her to be better prepared for her future.